-This club is moderated by Mrs. Turczyn, Ms. Rabine, and Mrs. Stark.
+This club is moderated by Mrs. Stark.
 Meetings take place before school in the library on the second Thursday of the month.
 Books are provided and are chosen by moderators and students alike.

 CHESS TEAM AND CHESS CLUB

-Chess Club begins in mid October and will run through February.
+Chess Club begins in mid November and will run through March.
 All students, 9th-12th, are welcome to be a part of the club and to participate with the team on occasion.
 Organizational meetings will be announced in the student bulletin.
-Ms. Pavelich is the moderator.
+Mrs. Reynolds (305B) is the moderator.

 DECA is a business club that welcomes students in grades 9-12.
 The group formulates and presents business concepts, strategies, and solutions based on given situations.
 During the winter, students travel to District, Regional and State competitions.
 Meetings and competitions will be announced in the student bulletin.
-It is moderated by Mrs. Goyette.
+Mrs. Turczyn (301) is the moderator.

 NATIONAL HONOR SOCIETY (NHS)

 NHS is an organization of juniors and seniors who have demonstrated leadership, scholarship, character, and service, in addition to maintaining a 3.8 cumulative grade point average.
 Eligible sophomores are contacted in March and invited to apply.
 Moderated by Ms. Schuler (307) and Mrs. Childers (209).

 Students can learn different craft techniques and create projects using their skills.
 Meetings take place twice a month after school in the library.
 See Mrs. Stark or Hannah for more info and keep an eye on the Student Bulletin.

 Pet Pals is a club where students can earn service hours by volunteering at local animal shelters.
 Meetings are monthly after school and take place in Mrs. Morrison’s room (107).